fabriciomourinho/5851/README.md

 # IEEE Latin America Transactions - 5851
 A new approach to retrofit plans for distributed energy resources to mitigate adverse impacts on bulk power systems stability

-The files necessary to carry out the simulations of the Article submitted to IEEE Latin America Transcactions "5851 - A new approach to retrofit plans for distributed energy resources to mitigate adverse impacts on bulk power systems stability" are included.
+The files necessary to carry out the simulations of the paper submitted to IEEE Latin America Transcactions "5851 - A new approach to retrofit plans for distributed energy resources to mitigate adverse impacts on bulk power systems stability" are included.

 All simulations were performed using the Organon software, a tool used by the Brazilian Interconnected Electric System Operator, in the operation planning and real-time operation of the Brazilian Interconnected Power System.
-The database used is the official database of the Brazilian Interconnected Power System, with the inclusion of the cascade disconnection modeling of DGs, as presented in the article.
+The database used is the official database of the Brazilian Interconnected Power System, with the inclusion of the cascade disconnection modeling of DGs, as presented in the paper.

-Cascading disconnect modeling was performed in the .DYN file.
-The other files were configured for the execution of the security regions, according to the premises and criteria defined in the paper.
+Cascading disconnect modeling was performed in the "FEV2021_V3_uni-GD5.DYN" file.
+The other files were configured for the execution of the DSR, according to the premises and criteria defined in the paper.

 The following files are required to carry out the simulations:

 organon.prm // settings file

-BNT1_para_DIR03-GD5.dat // file with machine data
+BNT1.dat // file with machine datas

 CASE03.pwf // power flow initial operating point

 FEV2021_V3_uni-GD5.dyn // electromechanical modeling of the network and equipment

-DEF_XGET_2Q2020.def // definitions for DSA
+DEF_XGET_2Q2020.def // definitions for DSR

 EVT_BIPXG_DUPLA_TUXG.evt // simulated contingencies